Trooper Douglas M. 'Doug' Bailey

 Jan 26-27-28th, all dug in at new position, doing most of our firing at night.
 German shells landing close, a few guys get to go back to a rest camp for a few days.

 Jan.
-29th, heard rumour that we would take off in morning, it came true.
+29th, heard rumor that we would take off in morning, it came true.
 Packed gun and went back to base camp at Santa Maria.
 First Special Service Force all ready to go.
 Pulled out and spent night in a staging area.

 Jan 29th, marched to docks, got to see Bill and Norm in Staging area.
 Rags hit guy that was pestering Major Wicks, boarded a LST, had shower on board and good chow, even got a bunk, pulled out and don't know where we are going.